tryton/tryton/trytond/doc/ref/backend.rst

    Delete the named sequence using the ``connection``.

+.. method:: Database.sequence_nextval(connection, name)

+   Advances the named sequence and returns its next value.

 .. method:: Database.sequence_next_number(connection, name)

    Return the next number fo the named sequence using the ``connection``.